dmmiller612/bert-extractive-summarizer/README.md

 ```
 model = Summarizer(
-    model: str #This gets used by the hugging face bert library to load the model, you can supply a custom trained model here
+    model: This gets used by the hugging face bert library to load the model, you can supply a custom trained model here
+    custom_model: If you have a pre-trained model, you can add the model class here.
+    custom_tokenizer:  If you have a custom tokenizer, you can add the tokenizer here.
-    hidden: int # Needs to be negative, but allows you to pick which layer you want the embeddings to come from.
+    hidden: Needs to be negative, but allows you to pick which layer you want the embeddings to come from.
-    custom_model: Custom model can be supplied here,
-    custom_tokenizer: Custom tokenizer can be supplied here,
-    reduce_option: str # It can be 'mean', 'median', or 'max'.
+    reduce_option: It can be 'mean', 'median', or 'max'.
 This reduces the embedding layer for pooling.
-    greedyness: float # number between 0 and 1.
-It is used for the coreference model.
-Anywhere from 0.35 to 0.45 seems to work well.
     sentence_handler: The handler to process sentences.
 If want to use coreference, instantiate and pass CoreferenceHandler instance
 )